 Toric Lens Implants

 Toric Lens Implants are a type of lens implant that can correct astigmatism.
-Astigmatism is an optical aberration that is caused by the cornea being shaped more like a football, than spherical like a basketball.
-For cataract patients who have astigmatism, and who do not wish to wear eyeglasses to see clearly at a distance, choosing a Toric Lens Implant can help them be independent of glasses for tasks such as driving, that require clear distance vision.
-Toric Lens Implants do not correct Presbyopia, and thus even with Toric Lens Implants to correct astigmatism after cataract surgery, most patients still require reading glasses or bifocals to be able to comfortably perform near vision tasks such as reading and intermediate vision tasks such as computer work.
+Astigmatism is an abnormality caused by the cornea being shaped more like a football, rather than spherical like a basketball.
+For cataract patients who have astigmatism, choosing a Toric Lens Implant can help them be independent of glasses.
+Toric Lens Implants do not correct Presbyopia.
+Even with Toric Lens Implants, most patients still require reading glasses to comfortably perform near vision tasks.

 Near Vision Presbyopia Correcting Multifocal Lens Implants

-Patients choosing to have a presbyopia correcting multifocal lens implant will most likely find that they can drive, watch television, play golf and keep score, read a menu, play cards or do crafts-without the need for glasses.
-Patients choosing multifocal lens implants typically experience a greater overall freedom from glasses allowing them to participate in most everyday activities without dependence on, or the hassle of glasses.
+Patients choosing presbyopia correcting multifocal lens implants will find they can drive, watch television, play sports, read a menu, or do crafts all without glasses.
+Patients choosing multifocal lens implants typically experience a greater freedom from glasses, allowing them to participate in everyday activities without glasses dependence.

 As with any surgical procedure, there are always risks as well as benefits.
 During your eye examination and cataract consultation, we will perform a cataract examination and then arrange your cataract surgery scheduling.
-In addition, we will the spend the time necessary to review the everyday activities that are most important to you-and whether being independent of glasses for those activities is something that you would like to achieve.
-As you prepare for your visit to The Eye Center for your examination it will be helpful if you begin thinking about what those activities are so that you can discuss them and explore them with the staff.
+In addition, we will review your everyday activities, and whether being independent of glasses for those activities is something you would like to achieve.
+As you prepare for your examination, it will be helpful if you think about what those activities are so you can discuss them with staff.

-If you decide to have a presbyopia correcting multifocal lens implant, our staff will make sure to review your questions and fully explain any additional fees related to the multifocal lens implant that you might be responsible for.
-Medicare and most insurance covers the cost of the cataract surgery, the facility fee for cataract surgery, the surgical fee for cataract surgery-but not the cost of the presbyopia correcting multifocal lens and its implantation.
-In most cases, Medicare or the insurance provider asks The Eye Center to bill you for the additional cost of the necessary testing and lens implantation and the Colorado Outpatient Eye Surgery Center to bill you for the additional cost of the lens implant itself.
-We will be pleased to review any costs as well as arrange easy affordable monthly payments to fit your budget, should you decide that the multifocal lens is the best choice.
+If you decide to have a presbyopia correcting multifocal lens implant, our staff will review your questions and explain any additional fees.
+Medicare and most insurance covers the cost of the cataract surgery, the facility fee for cataract surgery, and the surgical fee for cataract surgery.
+However, it doesn’t typically cover the cost of the presbyopia correcting multifocal lens and its implantation.
+In most cases, Medicare or the insurance provider asks The Eye Center to bill you for the additional cost of the necessary testing and lens implantation.
+The Colorado Outpatient Eye Surgery Center will bill you for the additional cost of the lens implant itself.
+We will review any costs, as well as arrange easy and affordable monthly payments to fit your budget.

-The Eye Center is conveniently located for patients wishing to learn about the various types of lens implants after cataract surgery from Denver, Aurora, Arvada, Highlands Ranch, Parker, Lone Tree, Centennial, Bailey, Pine, Evergreen, Conifer, Wheat Ridge, Westminster, Commerce City, Englewood, Littleton, Sheridan, Cherry Hills Village, Northglenn, Broomfield and Greenwood Village.
-If you, a family member or friend, would like to learn more about cataract surgery and lens implants or schedule an eye examination for cataract surgery, please call The Eye Center in Denver, Colorado at 303-777-5455
+If you, a family member or friend, would like to learn more about cataract surgery and lens implants or schedule an eye examination for cataract surgery, please call The Eye Center at 303-777-5455.